• Skip to primary navigation

 overhead view of Chicken Enchiladas in a baking dish with a serving spoon

-How to make Chicken Enchiladas
+How to Make Chicken Enchiladas

 This chicken enchilada recipe is easy to make, but as always we'll walk through the process step-by-step to ensure your success!
 Don't forget to watch the video.

-Make the Shredded Chicken Enchilada Filling
+Make the Chicken Filling

 The first step in making the best chicken enchiladas is to make the shredded chicken for the filling.
 This is where all the flavor resides and is what makes this recipe out of this world delicious.
 I love that the crockpot does all the work for me!